-Admission Requirements: Students in the BS program in computer science can apply for a BS/Accelerated MS program if they have earned 90 undergraduate credits with an overall GPA of at least 3.30.
-Students must have completed CS 310, CS 330, and CS 367.
+Admission Requirements: Students in the BS program in computer science can apply for a BS/Accelerated MS program if they have earned 60 undergraduate credits with an overall GPA of at least 3.30.
+Students must have completed CS 310 and CS 330 before application.
+Accepted BAM students must complete 75 credits and CS 367 before beginning graduate level coursework.

-Degree Requirements: Students must complete 144 credits that satisfy requirements for the BS program as well as those for the MS program, with 6 credits overlap.
-Students register for 6 credits of CS 500-level basic courses in place of the corresponding CS 400-level courses required for the undergraduate degree requirements.
-For example, students in the Accelerated MS CS must register for two of the following courses: CS 540, 550, 551, 555, 571, 583, and 584 in place of the corresponding 400-level courses.
-Students complete all MS requirements as specified by the respective MS degree program and apply the two courses from the respective approved list toward their MS requirements.
+Degree Requirements: Students must complete 138 credits that satisfy requirements for the BS program as well as those for the MS program, with 12 credits overlap.
+Students register for 12 credits of CS 500-level basic courses in place of the corresponding CS 400-level courses required for the undergraduate degree requirements.
+For example, students in the Accelerated MS CS must register for four of the following courses: CS 540, 550, 551, 555, 571, 580, 583, 584, and 587 in place of the corresponding 400-level courses.
+Students complete all MS requirements as specified by the respective MS degree program and apply the four courses from the respective approved list toward their MS requirements.
 Students are permitted to take additional graduate basic courses in their undergraduate programs.
 In such cases, those classes cannot be counted towards requirements for the MS.